Thankfully I have never had to compromise my femininity.

 Returning to my current land-based job and the ever popular topic of turds, a little while ago I was talking to a Company Man who has been in the industry since the 70’s and so has seen and heard pretty much everything.
 He has some seriously impressive stories, but my personal favourite is this peach:

 Unfortunately, when he turned around to do a squat, a light breeze caught the paper and, without him noticing, blew it away.
 He shit hard and it flew through the gaps, straight down onto the assistant driller’s head.
 The assistant driller instantly bent over to protect himself, resulting in his hard-hat falling off revealing a massive curly afro which was now exposed to the still-continuing onslaught of bum-gravy.
 The man had shit in his hair, his ears and his eyes, unsurprisingly causing him to throw up – an action immediately repeated by the nearest hungover roughneck (see fig. 2).
 The rest of them were hiding behind the pipes crying with laughter.
-The driller walked into the doghouse to utter carnage, there was shit and spew all over the levers and equipment and everything.
+The driller walked into the doghouse to utter carnage, there was shit and spew all over the floor and all the levers and equipment.
 He said it had the texture of vegetable soup and the smell was out of this world.

-However, despite being at my expense, I did find this highly amusing and so got a proper picture taken with the bike:
+Despite being at my expense, I did find this highly amusing and so got a proper picture taken with the bike:

 Now, obviously, with all these men being away from home, penetration of some of the local ladies is inevitable, especially when the majority of these women have seen more helmets than Hitler.
 I absolutely love when this happens because it almost always results in some form of horrific/embarrassing/hilarious situation.
 Take this, for example: